Multimode Gaussian steady state engineering in optomechanical systems with a squeezed reservoir: Approximating the model of Ref. with our optomechanical system

 \subsection{The effective optomechanical model}

-When the dynamics of the optical fields is much faster than that of the mechanical degrees of freedom it is possible to adiabatically eliminate the optical degrees of freedom and approximate the mechanical dynamics in terms of an effective model for the mechanical modes that is consistent with the model of Ref.~\cite{zippilli2021} (see Sec.~\ref{Sec:DissEngineering}).
+When the dynamics of the optical fields is much faster than that of the mechanical degrees of freedom it is possible to adiabatically eliminate the optical degrees of freedom and approximate the mechanical dynamics in terms of an effective model for the mechanical modes that is equal to Eq.~\rp{QLEideal}, but with additional noise terms.
 To be specific, under the assumption of fast optical dynamics, that corresponds to

 we eliminate the optical modes with indices $j\neq0$, and we approximate the system dynamics in terms of an optomechanical model where a single optical mode (the one with index $j=0$) interacts with many mechanical modes that, in turn, interact according to an effective optic-mediated Hamiltonian that we introduce hereafter.